Monday, October 30, 2017

 The gold makes the whole thing shimmer a little in candleglow.

-Some of the others are living in a candle and vase in the china cabinet.
+Some of the others are living in a vase in the china cabinet.
 I love the combo of gold, crochet, and burlap.
 And now that the weather is getting more Fall-like, I find that I am looking forward to the holidays!

 Monday, October 16, 2017